 The Southern Valpolicella Valley

 The fastest way to get to your first stop would be to join the Autostrada A22 near Casone and leave it at Rivoli Veronese, afterwards following the SP8 north to Spiazzi.
-However, if you can spare the time, I really recommend taking some less-frequented roads in the Valpolicella Region north of the Adige instead.
+However, if you can spare the time, I really recommend taking some of the smaller roads in the Valpolicella Region north of the Adige instead.

-They are much more attractive and allow you to get familiar with the pretty landscape of the region right away.
-Quickly after leaving central Verona, the industrial suburbs give way to cute traditional villages and countless hill-slopes packed with wineries.
+They are much nicer and we got an idea of the pretty landscape of the region right away, because quickly after leaving central Verona, the industrial suburbs gave way to cute traditional villages and countless hills full of grapevines.

-One option would be to take the route via Parona and Balconi to Sant’Ambrogio di Valpolicella, where you could take a short detour north to the pretty hill-town of San Giorgio di Valpolicella.
+We chose the route via Parona and San Pietro in Cariano to Sant’Ambrogio di Valpolicella, where we took a short detour north to the pretty hill-town of San Giorgio di Valpolicella.

 San Giorgio di Valpolicella